 - The High Weald Landscape Trail runs for 145 km across the length of the High Weald, mostly near its northern edge, from Horsham in West Sussex to Rye.

-- Most of the medieval St Michael and All Angels, Withyham was rebuilt after a fire in 1663.
+- Most of the medieval St Michael and All Angels, Withyham was rebuilt after it was struck by lightning in 1663.
 Near the entrance hang full-size photographic reproductions of four 14thC paintings of scenes from Christ's Passion by the Florentine artist, Niccolo Gerini.
 In the Sackville Chapel, the central monument of Thomas Sackville and his parents by Caius Gabriel Cibber was described by Pevsner as having “a directness of feeling and expression unprecedented in England”.

 - The curious ‘sawn-off’ aspect of the north-west corner of Monk's House is attributed to one 19thC Rector who wanted to see Old Buckhurst, the home of his ancestors, from the Rectory.